mantsimela2025/cypher/deployment/README.md

 2. Push to the appropriate branch (`dev`, `staging`, or `main`)
 3. GitLab CI/CD will automatically deploy

-### Database Migrations:
+### Database Configuration:
-Database migrations run automatically during production deployments.
+The application uses your existing AWS RDS PostgreSQL database.
+No migrations are needed as the database is already set up and configured.

 ### Backup Strategy:
 - Database: AWS RDS automated backups